What are Kitchen Backsplashes?

-Brick can provide many different looks: when coupled with warm wood and baskets you can achieve an effortless rustic or farmhouse look, but by combining it with cool metals and exposed pipework, you’ll create an industrial space.
+Brick can provide many different looks: when coupled with warm wood and baskets you can achieve an effortless rustic or farmhouse style.
+You can also create another look by combining it with cool metals and exposed pipework, resulting in an industrial space.

-5. Bold contrasting pattern
+5. Bold contrasting tiled pattern

 6. Hexagon tiles

-9. Pop of colour
+9. Kitchen backsplashes with pops of colour

 10. Subway tile